 The schools continued to grow and develop, adding degree programs at all campuses to better prepare graduates with expanded academic credentials.
 As the schools added degree programs, the school systems merged under one new name in 2008: Centura College.
 Centura College continues to provide certificate, diploma and degree programs to students in Virginia preparing them for careers within the contemporary workforce.
+In 2022, the Chesapeake campus was designated as the main campus.

-The school systems merged under one new name, Centura College.
+one new name, Centura College.

-Centura College continues to provide training to students with the addition of a number of skilled trades program.
+provide training to students

+with the addition of a number of skilled trades program.